phyhouhou/SpringboardProjects/FirstCapstoneProject/Capstone1FinalReport/Capstone1FinalReport.md

 ## Cleaning and wrangling

-We download spreadsheets (a separate sheet for a month) from http://www.houstontx.gov/police/cs/index-2. htm.
+We download spreadsheets (a separate sheet for a month) from http://www.houstontx.gov/police/cs/index-2.htm.
 There are 96 spreadsheets in all for 2010-2017.
 We find that most spreadsheets have 10 columns: ‘Date’, ‘Hour’, ‘Offense Type’, ‘Beat’, ‘Premise’, ‘Block Range’, ‘Street Name’, ‘Type,’ ‘Suffix’, ‘# Of Offenses’ with some of them having alias.